Upper and lower blepharoplasty

-Some women and men develop excessive skin and/or fat deposits in the upper eyelid and/or lower eyelid at an early age.
-It is important to remember that smoking, stress, exposure to sunlight, moderate to severe obesity, excessive alcohol consumption and poor diet are some of the factors that accelerate ageing and increase the risk of complications, thereby reducing the chances of a successful cosmetic result from eyelid surgery.
-It is therefore important to address these factors prior to surgery to ensure that the results of eyelid surgery are optimal.
+Some women and men develop a lot of skin and/or fat bags in the upper eyelids and/or lower eyelids at an early stage.
+It is important to remember that smoking, stress, exposure to sunlight, moderate to severe obesity, excessive alcohol consumption and poor diet are some of the factors that accelerate ageing and increase the risk of complications, thereby reducing the possibility of achieving a successful cosmetic result from eyelid surgery.
+It is therefore important to correct these factors in advance of such a surgery procedure in order to achieve optimal results from eyelid surgery.

-You will receive a thorough assessment of the best course of action.
+You will receive a thorough assessment of what is best to do.
 Eyelid surgery is performed under local anesthesia.
-The excess skin is removed with fat bags.
-You will have a scar that runs along the upper eyelid and out to the side, and which in principle is the same length as the eyelid itself.
+Excess skin is removed with fat bags.
+You will have a scar that extends from the upper eyelid to the side and is in principle the same length as the eyelid itself.
 The scar is not very visible.
 In the lower eyelid, the scar goes straight into the eyelid margin towards the hairline, and in some cases, where there is no excess skin, the scar is placed all the way into the mucous membrane of the eye so that it is not visible.

-If the eyebrows are sunken below the edge of the eye socket, this results in excess skin on the upper eyelid.
-Patients often request eyelid surgery because of this.
-However, this is not the right procedure in such a situation, and a brow lift is recommended, possibly a brow lift combined with eyelid surgery.
+If the eyebrows have sunk below the edge of the eye socket, this results in excess skin on the upper eyelid.
+Because of this, patients often request an eyelid lift.
+However, this is not the right procedure in such a situation; a brow lift is recommended, or a brow lift combined with eyelid surgery.
 This will be decided during a consultation.
-To achieve an optimal result from eyelid surgery and to avoid complications, it is recommended that you have as normal a weight as possible and comply with the conditions mentioned above.
+In order to achieve an optimal result from eyelid surgery and to avoid complications, it is recommended that you maintain as normal a weight as possible and comply with the conditions mentioned above.
 If you smoke, you must stop smoking at least 1 week before the eyelid surgery and be smoke-free 2 weeks after the eyelid surgery.

 We close the wound with stitches that must be removed after 5-7 days.
-Eyelid surgery may be grounds for sick leave.
-Physical exercise and hard physical work should be postponed for about 6 weeks.
+Eyelid surgery may result in sick leave.
+Physical exercise and hard physical work should be avoided for about 6 weeks.
 The scars are often red, itchy and hard at first, but over time they fade and soften.
-In rare cases, the scars become wide and clearly visible because this depends on the person's own inherited characteristics.
+In rare cases, the scars become wide and clearly visible because this is dependent on the person's own inherited characteristics.
 We therefore recommend that you tape the scars for a few weeks after eyelid surgery.

-You must be healthy on the day of surgery.
-If you are in doubt whether you have a cold or similar, please contact us.
-The operation is not performed when you have influenza with fever, cough or other infection in the body.
-Before the operation, you will receive a prescription for antibiotics, possibly painkillers and Hibiscrub solution 40 mg/ml, which you can buy at the pharmacy.
+You must be healthy on the day of the operation.
+If you are in any doubt about whether you have a cold or similar, please contact us.
+The operation is not performed if you have flu with fever, cough or other infection in the body.
+Before the operation, you will receive a prescription for antibiotics, painkillers if necessary and Hibiscrub solution 40 mg/ml, which you can buy at the pharmacy.

-The day before surgery and on the day of surgery, you should wash your entire body with Hibiscrub solution in the shower.
+The day before surgery and on the day of the operation, wash your entire body with Hibiscrub solution in the shower.
 This is a disinfectant soap that should be rinsed off with water and the skin dried with a clean towel.
 Put on clean clothes when you leave home.
 Do not use perfume and lotion.
-All jewelry, piercings and nail polish/false nails must be removed no later than the day before surgery and replaced 7 to 10 days after surgery.
+All jewelry, piercings and nail polish/fake nails must be removed no later than the day before the operation and replaced 7 to 10 days after the operation.

-For the best possible result and to avoid complications, it is recommended that you have a normal weight and not an excessively high BMI.
-If you smoke, or use nicotine such as snus or electronic cigarettes, you must quit at least 2 weeks before surgery and 2 weeks after surgery.
+To get the best possible result and to avoid complications, it is recommended that you have a normal weight and not an excessively high BMI.
+If you smoke, or use nicotine such as snuff or electronic cigarettes, you must quit at least 2 weeks before surgery and 2 weeks after surgery.

 You should come to the surgery fasting.
-This means that you should not eat food including fruit or drink juice with pulp or dairy products 6 hours before surgery.
-You may drink water, juice, juice without pulp or coffee/tea without dairy products or chew chewing gum/drops/throat lozenges up to 4 hours before surgery.
-Any medication that you may need to take on the day of surgery can be swallowed with 1 glass of water max.
+This means that you should not eat any food including fruit or drink juice with pulp or dairy products 6 hours before the operation.
+You can drink water, juice, juice without pulp or coffee/tea without dairy products or chew gum/drops/throat lozenges up to 4 hours before the operation.
+Medications that you may need to take on the day of surgery can be swallowed with 1 glass of water max.
 100 ml up to 1 hour before the start of anesthesia.

 It is important that you stop taking blood-thinning medication about 14 days before the operation, preferably in consultation with your GP or us.
-For other medications, please consult the clinic before the operation.
-A lot of garlic and health food preparations should also not be consumed.
+For other medications, consult the clinic before the operation.
+You should also avoid eating a lot of garlic and health food preparations.

-You must arrange in advance for someone to pick you up at the clinic approx. 1 hour after the surgery, as you cannot drive, take public transport or a taxi on your own.
+You must arrange in advance with a person to pick you up at the clinic about 1 hour after the end of the operation, as you cannot drive yourself, take public transport or taxi alone.

 On the day of surgery

-You will be met by our staff who will prepare you for the operation before the surgeon sees you.
-Before the actual procedure, the surgeon will go through the procedure, outline the planned procedure and answer any questions you may have.
+You will be received by our staff who will prepare you for the operation before the surgeon sees you.
+Before the actual procedure, the surgeon will go through the procedure, draw up the plan and answer any questions you may have.
 Anesthesia staff will also come and greet you and answer your questions.

-When the surgery is about to begin, the surgical nurse will pick you up and clean the surgical area while the anesthesia staff gives you a sedative in your arm so that you sleep during surgery.
-In addition, the surgeon will place a local anesthetic in the surgical area for a long-lasting analgesic effect in the surgical area after surgery, which also reduces bleeding in the area.
+When the operation is about to begin, the surgical nurse will pick you up and wash the operating area while anesthesia personnel give you a sedative in your arm so you sleep under surgery.
+In addition, the surgeon will administer a local anesthetic in the operating area for a long-lasting analgesic effect in the operating area after the operation, which also reduces bleeding in the area.

 After the operation, you will be moved to the recovery room where you will have your own bed.
-You will then rest for 1-2 hours and be served food and plenty of drinks in the form of bread, yogurt and juice (remember to inform us of any allergies).
-Painkillers are given if necessary.
+You will then rest for 1-2 hours and be served food and plenty of drink in the form of sandwiches, yogurt and juice (remember to inform about allergies).
+Painkillers may be given if necessary.

 The surgeon will check on you before your return home/hotel stay and you will be cleared by anesthesia staff before you go home with an adult companion.
 The PVK attached to your hand will be removed before you leave.
 A car or taxi must be used as a means of transportation immediately after surgery, we do not recommend public transport or walking.

 All patients come for a post-operative check-up the day after surgery.
 We recommend that you do not travel by air for the first 48 hours after surgery.
-During this time, a check-up appointment will be arranged in the clinic and you should come to the clinic for a check-up the day after surgery.
+During this time, a follow-up appointment will be arranged at the clinic and you should come to the clinic the day after the surgery.

-In the first few hours after surgery, you may feel a little tired and sometimes a little nauseous.
-It is important that you take painkillers as prescribed and as needed, and make sure you drink plenty of fluids for the first 24 hours.
-Some people may feel a little dizzy, so it's a good idea to take a few minutes to get up.
+In the first few hours after the operation, you may feel a little tired and sometimes a little nauseous.
+It's important that you take painkillers as prescribed and as needed, and make sure you drink plenty of fluids during the first 24 hours.
+Some people may feel a little dizzy, so it's a good idea to take a few minutes to stand up.
 For the first two days, you should rest and lie as still as possible.
 For the next five days, you can move around gently.
-If you have an active job, it is a good idea to stay at home.
+If you have an active job, it's a good idea to stay at home.

 The final result can only be assessed after 3-6 months.
-Follow-up check-ups are arranged with the clinic; the day after surgery, after 1-2 weeks and 3-6 months, as well as a final check-up after one year.
-You must call to arrange the check-ups yourself, or make an appointment with the clinic on the day of surgery.
+Follow-up checks are arranged with the clinic; the day after surgery, after 1-2 weeks and 3-6 months, as well as a final check after a year.
+You must call to arrange the check-ups yourself, or alternatively make an appointment with the clinic on the day of the operation.

 Bleeding and infection are uncommon and in very few cases require reoperation and/or antibiotic treatment.
-Anesthetic complications, such as allergic reactions to anesthetics, are extremely rare.
+Anesthetic complications, such as allergic reaction to anesthetics, are extremely rare.

 Physical exercise and hard physical work should be postponed for about 4 weeks.